thachp/eventdbx/docs/index.md

   --admin-port 7070
 ```

-Requests to `/admin/...` must include an `Authorization: Bearer <token>` header with a root token (see `~/.eventdbx/cli.token` or mint one via `dbx token generate --root`).
+Requests to `/admin/...` must include an `Authorization: Bearer <token>` header with a token that has wildcard access (see `~/.eventdbx/cli.token` or mint one via `dbx token generate --group ops --user admin --action '*.*' --resource '*'`).
 Rotate credentials regularly by issuing a replacement token and revoking the old one.

 4. **Append your first event**